lederer/react-showtime/README.md

 🎭&emsp;Symmetric or asymmetric show/hide transitions.<br/>
 🕴&emsp;Zero dependencies.
 21k unpacked.

-### How so?

 The essential insight of React Showtime is that the one-two sequence of React's `useLayoutEffect` and `useEffect` hooks is nicely suited to the one-two sequence of mounting a component with _hidden_ CSS values and then applying _showing_ CSS values to trigger the transition.

-As for hiding, CSS Transition Event handlers trigger unmounting once the "hide" transition is complete.
+As for hiding, transition event handlers trigger unmounting once the "hide" transition is complete.

 ### What React Showtime is not